Boogie Woogie (Indian TV series)

-Boogie Woogie was an Indian dance competition television series created and directed by Naved Jaffrey, Ashu Jain and Ravi Behl for Sony Entertainment Television and Sony Entertainment Television Asia.
-Debuting in 1996, the show was judged by Indian film actor and Television host Javed Jaffrey who was the permanent judge, while his brother Naved, also the director and producer of the show, co hosted the show along with film actor Ravi Behl.
-The early episodes were shot in Mehta Industrial Estate in Andheri, Mumbai and later, was also shot at other film studios in Mumbai including Natraj, Filmalaya, Filmistaan, Famous, Film City among others.
-It is the oldest dance reality show on Indian TV and it has become the longest show in India.
+Boogie Woogie was an Indian dance competition television series created and directed by Naved Jaffrey, Ashu Jain and Ravi Behl for Sony Entertainment Television.
+Debuting in 1996, the show was judged by Indian film actor and television host Javed Jaffrey, who was the permanent judge.
+It is the oldest dance reality and it has become the longest running show in India.
 In the earlier seasons, the judges assigned various themes to episodes, including Bollywood, Horror, Friendship among others.
-It was also co-hosted by Kadambari Shantshri Desai in season 1 and 2.
+It was also co-hosted by Kadambari Shantshri Desai from season 1 to 2.

+Background

 The popularity of the dance show has led to the creation of special championship shows, such as Kids' Championships, Teen Championships, Mothers Championships and Celebrity Championships, in which various Indian celebrities, such as Mithun Chakraborty, Juhi Chawla, Esha Deol, Dia Mirza, Govinda, Vivek Oberoi and Ritesh Deshmukh have participated.

-Boogie Woogie was among the first shows to start special dance championships catering to different age groups.
-In the first two seasons, these championships would be one to two episode long and the one winner would be decided at the end of every episode.
-However, the videos of the seasons are currently not fully available.

 Seasons

 Season 1

-The series' first season premiered in 1996 and ended in 1997.
+The series' first season premiered in 1996 and ended in 2001.